Step 1: Introduction to Gemology

 Read our article on loupes for more information.

 You’ll also need a microscope for studying inclusions.
 This is often the only way to separate natural gems from their synthetic counterparts.
 While the loupe is more portable, the microscope is easier on the eyes and offers higher magnification.
 A gem microscope has special features that aren’t available on most microscopes, so be sure the microscopes you’re considering are appropriate for studying gemstones.
-A minimum 40x stereo microscope is needed for gemstone identification.
-Of course, more power is helpful.
+A minimum 40x stereo microscope is needed for gemstone identification, but, of course, more power is helpful.
 You’ll be able to see more inclusions and greater detail under higher magnification.
 Higher power will sometimes mean the difference between making an identification or not.

 As a general rule, purchase the highest quality instruments you can afford.
 With microscopes, however, you can make a compromise for your budget’s sake without a significant sacrifice in quality.
 The bottom line is that the information gathered from a microscope has more to do with the skill of the operator than the quality of the optics.